MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 The response header contains the URI to poll the status of the asynchronous operations.
 The URI is in the __Location__ variable of the response header.

 The Location variable contains an URI as following: ``https://api.fabric.microsoft.com/v1/workspaces/{workspaceId}/items/{lakehouseId}/jobs/instances/f2d65699-dd22-4889-980c-15226deb0e1b``.
-The guid ``f2d65699-dd22-4889-980c-15226deb0e1b`` is the operation id to query the status of running table maintenance operations as described in the next section.
+The guid ``f2d65699-dd22-4889-980c-15226deb0e1b`` is the operation ID to query the status of running table maintenance operations as described in the next section.

 ### Monitoring table maintenance operations